johnBartos/ProbeConfigurator/README.md

 ![The GUI](http://i.imgur.com/WWgRFNl.png)

+# Requirements
+Python 3.3+

 # To Use:
-1. Open ProbeConfigurator
+1. Download the .Zip

+2. In a command window, navigate to the /src folder and run "python ConfigGui.py"

-2. Select Config file
+3. Select Config file

-3. Set Variables
+4. Set Variables

-4. Hit Save, select file to save to (choose new file or overwrite existing)
+5. Hit Save, select file to save to (choose new file or overwrite existing)

 # Selected Variables